 As the name denotes, this documentary looks at factors that led to world poverty and the forces that are pushing the wage gap further and further apart.
 Martin Sheen lends his voice to narrate the movie, examining the barrios of Latin America and slums of Africa, while showcasing interviews with historians, economists, and sociologists.
 It isn’t a particularly happy film, but it will change the way you look at people in poverty and might motivate you to examine your lifestyle.

-An eccentric millionaire invites five people to a party at a mansion and tells them if they can stay the entire night, they will each get $10,000.
-However, this isn’t an ordinary house and the guests are uneasy when they are given a pistol at the door and the wife later warns them that her husband is psychotic.
-Things start to take a turn for the dangerous as they discover their host is hiding something and one guest turns up dead.
-Unfortunately, you likely won’t experience the original gimmicks that made the film a standout shown during it’s theatrical release.
+An eccentric millionaire invites five people to party at a mansion and tells them if they can stay the entire night, they each get $10,000.
+However, this isn’t an ordinary house and the guests become uneasy when they are given a pistol at the door, and the wife warns them her husband is psychotic.
+Things take a turn for the dangerous as they discover their host is hiding something and one guest turns up dead.
+Unfortunately, you likely won’t experience the original gimmicks which made the film a standout during its theatrical release.

 A chilling adaption of Bram Stoker’s Dracula, Nosferatu represents an eerie vampire movie in an era well before vampires were good looking.
 On a business trip to Transylvania, Thomas Hutter wakes up with two puncture wounds on his neck and his life is changed forever.
 He must defeat the terrifying Count Orlock, who is holding the city hostage.
 The black-and-white cinematography and the film’s adaptive elements are superb, even if they substantially deviate from the novel.